Record Suspension Application Guide

 for a Record Suspension

-All you need to do is follow the step-by-step instructions in this Guide and pay the Record Suspension Application Processing Fee of $631.00 (CDN).
-(Certified cheque, bank draft or money order, payable to the Receiver General for Canada).
+All you need to do is follow the step-by-step instructions in this Guide and pay the Record Suspension Application Processing Fee of $631.00 (CDN). (by credit card, or certified cheque, bank draft or money order, payable to the Receiver General for Canada).

 You do not need a lawyer or representative to apply for a record suspension.